 - A list of deficiencies and safety concerns

-- A set of recommendations (repair, monitor, further evaluation)
+- A set of recommendations, such as repair, monitor, or further evaluation

 What it isn’t:

-- A guarantee the house won’t have issues later
+- A guarantee the house will not have issues later

 - A full engineering report